updated

 Setup for purification of solvent (here: tetrahydrofuran over sodium/benzophenone)

-The standard setup consists of a round bottom flask that is charged with a solvent and the drying agent, a collection flask, a reflux condenser (it can't be seen here because it is in the upper part of the fume hood) and a heating mantle.
-The heating mantle is connected to a flow switch device that controls the power output.
-If the cooling (water flow) stops, it shuts down the power immediately.
+The standard setup consists of a 2 L round-bottomed flask that is charged with a solvent and the drying agent, a head, a reflux condenser (it can't be seen here because it is in the upper part of the fume hood) and a heating mantle.
+The heating mantle is connected to a Variac that controls the power output.
 When it comes to drying solvents, there are several things to consider:

 1. The solvent purification setup has to be well maintained.
 The flask has to be clean in regular intervals.
 The remaining drying agent has to be quenched properly and disposed off.
-Solvent stills that have been operated for too long without maintainance mean a serious safety risk.
-Bases slowly dissolve the glass of your flask!
-In addition, the remainder of the drying agent are difficult to deactivate if covered with a lot of byproducts.
+Solvent stills that have been operated for too long without maintainance pose a serious safety risk.
+Bases slowly dissolve the glass of round-bottomed flask!
+In addition, the remainder of the drying agent are difficult to deactivate if it is covered with a lot of byproducts.

-2. Make sure that you use the appropriate drying agent for your solvent.
-If you are not 100% sure, better check before you blow yourself up.
-It is not uncommon that mistakes in this regard led to serious explosions and accidents.
+2. One has to make sure to use the appropriate drying agent for the solvent.
+If one is not 100% sure, it is always better check before before causing an accident.
+It is not uncommon that choosing the wrong drying agent led to serious explosions and accidents.
 See also Drying solvents.